Aditya9056/smush-repo/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Add depreciated warnings about Smush.it outage

 = 1.7 =
 * Use Ajax for Bulk Smush to avoid timeouts and internal server error
 * Other Notice and bug fixes